-Eutelsat Quantum is a pioneering mission that will influence how telecom satellites are procured and built in Europe by offering a new, generic payload design.
+Eutelsat Quantum is a pioneering mission that will influence how telecom satellites are procured and manufactured in Europe.

 More flexibility, faster and cheaper

 Eutelsat Quantum is a shift from custom-designed, one-off payloads to a more generic approach, resulting in:

 - Unprecedented in-orbit reconfigurability in coverage, frequency and power, allowing complete mission rehaul, including orbital position; and

 - Paving the way for a paradigm shift in the building of telecommunications satellites.

 A better solution

 - Agility in responding to changes in geographical or performance market demand, during satellite manufacturing or after launch, and addressing emerging business opportunities;